Tenant Placement vs Full-Service Property Management

 Full-service management is usually a stronger fit when you want fewer interruptions, have multiple units, live out of the area, need maintenance coordination, or want clearer monthly reporting.

-It is also useful when renewals, inspections, and vendor follow-up tend to get pushed aside because day-to-day life is already full.
+It is also useful when renewals, inspections, and vendor follow-up tend to get pushed aside because daily life is already full.
+Many owners lose time and rental performance through small tasks that are handled late, inconsistently, or only after a resident complains.

 Choose based on workload, not just price

 The right choice depends on how involved you want to be after the lease is signed.
 Tenant placement solves the lease-up problem.
-Full-service management solves the ongoing operations problem.
+Full-service management covers the operating work that follows.

 If you are unsure which path fits, start with a rental analysis and a conversation about your property, timeline, and management goals.